Verônica Hipólito: Personal history

 Hipólito was born in São Bernardo do Campo, Brazil in 1996.

+The search for quality of life was one of the reasons that led Verônica to athletics.
+Her parents, José Dimas and Josenilda, always encouraged her to practice sports so that the girl could start interacting more, since she was very shy.

 In 2008, she discovered that she had a brain tumour, which was removed.
+She started playing sports at the age of 10 in judo, but a head surgery to remove a brain tumor at the age of 13 prevented her from continuing on the mats.

-But in March 2011 she had a stroke that affected the movement on the right side of her body.
-The stroke affected the right side of her body and she lost strength in both her right leg and arm.
+In March 2011, at the age of 14, she had a stroke that affected the movement on the right side of her body and she lost strength in both her right leg and arm.

+She started practicing athletics as a form of rehabilitation to be able to walk again.
 Her brain tumour returned in 2012 which she treated with medication.

 Career history

+Early years

+In mid-2012, Verônica began competing, and by 2013, at the age of 17, she won her first adult world championship, earning the nickname "Garota Prodígio" (Prodigy Girl).

 Hipólito took up athletics at the age of ten after her parents chose the sport in an effort to help her make friends and learn the value of effort.
-She competed in able-bodied athletics until 2013 when she discovered that due to the damage caused by her stroke, that she was eligible to compete in para-athletic events.
+She competed in able-bodied athletics until the beginning of 2013, when she discovered that due to the damage caused by her stroke, that she was eligible to compete in para-athletic events.
+That same year, Veronica along with her doctors, decided that she would start a treatment with medication.

-That year she was selected to represent Brazil at the 2013 IPC Athletics World Championships.
+Later that year she was selected to represent Brazil at the 2013 IPC Athletics World Championships.
 There she competed in three events, the 100 m and 200 m T38 sprints and the long jump T37/38.
 In the long jump she finished sixth, but she medalled in both the 100 m (silver) and the 200 m (gold).
 The following year she participated in the 2014 Para-South American Games in Santiago where she won gold in the 100 m, 200 m and long jump events.

+In 2015, after being diagnosed with severe anemia and undergoing treatments to restore her iron levels, she was diagnosed with a rare syndrome called Familial Adenomatous Polyposis just before the 2015 Parapan American Games in Toronto and the world championship.
+Despite the diagnosis, she participated in the Games, winning three gold medals and one silver, becoming the most decorated and youngest medalist of the Parapan American Games.
+After the competition, she underwent surgery to remove 90% of her large intestine and returned to training only in February 2016.